 Your first year medical school courses will include:

-Again, remember that multiple-choice is the standard testing methodology used in medical school.
+Just know that multiple-choice is the gold standard testing methodology used in medical school.

 I have friends at a lot of different medical schools and one piece of advice I have for prospective students is to understand the medical school exam schedule.
 For instance, one friend had six exams in one week.
 Personally, I think that's a lot to study for but medical school is not for the faint of heart.